Chaim Goldberg: Discovery and first shtetl period

-The War Years 1939-1945
+The war years 1939–1945

-Chaim was conscripted into the Polish army in the fall of 1938.
+Goldberg was conscripted into the Polish army in the fall of 1938.
 He was assigned to the artillery brigade that guarded Warsaw.
-After the Polish army surrendered to the Germans he was taken into custody as a POW (Prisoner of War) and held in a labor camp.
-He managed to escape and tried to rescue his parents and family who would not believe that the Germans had any intention of hurting the Jews.
-He could not motivate them to flee with him.
+After the Polish army surrendered to the Germans, he became a POW, held in a labor camp.
+He would escape but was unsuccessful in the attempts to convince his parents and family of the plans of the Germans about treating Jews badly.

-So Chaim, his future wife, her sister and their parents became exiles escaping to Russia on foot.
-They kept moving north as the German armies advanced and ended up in Novosibirsk.
-Chaim married Rachel on April 15, 1944.
-They were able to return to Poland in 1946.
+Goldberg, his future wife, her sister, and their parents escaped by foot to Russia moving north as the Germans advanced, settling in Novosibirsk.
+Goldberg married Rachel on April 15, 1944.
+They would to return to Poland in 1946.

-Emigration
+Paris fellowship and emigration to Israel

-Chaim Goldberg received a fellowship from the Polish Ministry of Culture to study at the Ecole de beaux Arts in Paris and in 1949 they returned to Poland.
-He worked on various commissions for the Polish Government and in 1955 made an application to be allowed to immigrate to Israel.
+Goldberg received a fellowship from the Polish Ministry of Culture to study at the Ecole de Beaux Arts in Paris, and in 1949 they returned to Poland.
+He worked on various commissions for the Polish Government and, in 1955, made an application to be allowed to immigrate to Israel.
+Poland was awash with a new Communist regime and Social Realism – that Goldberg found to be distasteful.
+The regime frowned on depictions of "Jewish Life" in Post-War art which drove a final rift between the artist and his intent to help rebuild the destroyed Poland.
+Instead, his wife Rachel and his two sons, Victor and Shalom, left Poland for Israel.

-The Goldberg family arrived in Israel in 1955 and began a new life.
-They stayed in Israel until 1967 where Chaim exhibited and sold his work to American, Canadian tourists and Israeli collectors.
-Despite that Safed (near Tiberias) was the art colony of record, Chaim Goldberg's presence in northern Tel Aviv became a well known bit of art trivia to almost everyone and his studio drew from the wealthier tourists who frequented Hotel Ramat Aviv.
+The Goldberg family arrived in Israel in 1955.
+They stayed in Israel until 1967.
+Goldberg exhibited, and Rachel sold his work to American, and Canadian tourists, and Israeli collectors.
+Despite that Safed (near Tiberias) was the art colony of record; Goldberg's studio became a destination in northern Tel Aviv for tourists especially the wealthy who frequented Hotel Ramat Aviv.

-The Artist's Second Shtetl Period
+Discovering Modernism

+Pervasive in his watercolors, one can see the ‘stained glass’ look that he developed in 1963.
+He added in the studio the black lines to the color areas as a final step.

+This developed by accident: His son, Shalom, recalls accompanying his father on a painting trip to Tiberias.
+"He began his outdoor painting session by making his preliminary pencil composition and then splashed the watercolors on the sheet, brushing the color once and orienting it by the areas he sketched out, however, the session was cut short by a sudden rainstorm."
+Goldberg and his son packed up and returned to the studio with the drying watercolors, being held horizontally, still taped to his boards, and he set them aside on a countertop he had in the studio.
+"The next morning," his son recalls, "he unpacked a purchase of black magic markers and sat down to try them out on the newly coated watercolors.
+To his surprise, the black lines became a look he welcomed and which he began to apply to most of his work with water-based paints.
+Beginning with this accidental interruption, he evolved, progressing quickly, a unique style that found its way into all his other themes, even his abstract work."